k9mail/k9mail.app/documentation/accounts/add.md

 ## Configuring the outgoing server

-To be able to send mail K-9 Mail needs to know the settings to your provider's SMTP server.
+To be able to send mail K-9 Mail needs to know the settings to your provider's [SMTP](http://en.wikipedia.org/wiki/SMTP) server.
 In this step of the account creation process you have to provide those details.
 Below is an explanation of the different settings.
 In certain circumstances, you may need to use a different outgoing server than you'd expect; we'll discuss those later.

 Because of the nature of email service, you often (if not always, these days) send outgoing mail to one server, but pick up incoming mail from a separate one; this is why many of the items below say "this is often, but not always, the same as the setting for incoming mail".

 ![Outgoing server settings](/assets/img/account_setup_step4_smtp_outgoing_server.png)

 **SMTP server**: This is the hostname or IP address of your SMTP server.
-As discussed above under **IMAP Server**, this name or IP must be accessible from any network from which you may want to send mail, whether your cellular carrier's WAN or a private LAN via wifi.
+As discussed above under **IMAP Server**, this name or IP must be accessible from any network from which you may want to send mail, whether your cellular carrier's WAN or a private LAN via Wi-Fi.
 See below for more details if you have trouble.

 **Security type**: This specifies the cryptographic protocol that should be used when connecting to your SMTP server.
 Available options are: